mikkopaderes/ember-cloud-firestore-adapter/docs/getting-started.md

 This contains the settings related to Firestore.
 The available properties are:

+- `isCustomSetup` (optional) - A boolean to indicate whether you want to setup your Firestore instance on your own.
-- `settings` (optional) - An object representing [`firebase.firestore.Settings`](https://firebase.google.com/docs/reference/js/v8/firebase.firestore.Settings).
+- `settings` (optional) - An object representing [`FirestoreSettings`](https://firebase.google.com/docs/reference/js/firestore_.firestoresettings.md#firestoresettings_interface).
 Any settings available there, you can set it here.
 - `emulator` (optional) - Use this object property if you want to use [Firebase Emulator](https://firebase.google.com/docs/emulator-suite) for your local development.
-The available properties are `hostname` and `port`.
+The available properties are `hostname`, `port`, and `options`.

 #### `auth`

 This contains the settings related to Auth.
 The available properties are:

+- `isCustomSetup` (optional) - A boolean to indicate whether you want to setup your Auth instance on your own.
 - `emulator` (optional) - Use this object property if you want to use [Firebase Emulator](https://firebase.google.com/docs/emulator-suite) for your local development.
-The available properties are `hostname` and `port`.
+The available properties are `hostname`, `port`, and `options`.

 ## 2. Create Your Application Adapter